teamstarter/graphql-node-jobs/README.md

 Migration commands are available to migrate your database manually.
 We strongly advise to specify a dedicated schema when using your own database to avoid any naming overlap.

-- How can I integrate node-jobs to my app?
+- How can I integrate NGJ to my app?

-To use the api, there is [node-jobs-react](https://github.com/vincentdesmares/node-jobs-react) that provide convenient Components to list/trigger/delete and other useful actions.
+To use the api, there is [node-graphql-jobs-react](https://github.com/vincentdesmares/node-jobs-react) that provide convenient Components to list/trigger/delete and other useful actions.

 ## Table of Contents